Archaeological Discovery and Early Settlements

 Systematic Genocide of Native Tribes

-Many colonial governors quietly ordered the extermination of entire Stone Age tribes.
+Early Episcopalian governors quietly ordered the extermination of entire Stone Age Indian Tribes.

 State-controlled clergy agreed, driven by their desire for more donors.

-Indian tribes were confused by alcohol and weakened by diseases for which they had no natural immunity.
+Indian Tribes were confused by alcohol and weakened by diseases to which they had no natural immunity.

 Economic Destruction and Starvation

-All native jobs in Stone Age economies were wiped out by mass-produced metal tools, pots, ornaments, machine-woven fabrics, and weapons arriving by shiploads from Iron Age factories in England.
+All native jobs in Stone Age economies were wiped out by mass-produced metal tools, pots, ornaments, machine-woven fabrics, horse-drawn plows and farm implements, and weapons arriving by shiploads from Iron Age factories in England.

-Genocidal English Episcopalians encouraged burning fruitful fields of dry Indian corn each autumn to starve Indian families during harsh winters.
+Genocidal English Episcopalians encouraged the burning of fruitful fields of dry Indian corn each autumn to starve Indian families during harsh winters.

 Forced Westward Eviction

-The forced westward eviction of shrinking numbers of Indian survivors continued for so long that some tribes in Ohio were even sent west by railroad cars.
+The forced westward eviction of shrinking numbers of Indian survivors continued for so long that some Indian Tribes in Ohio were even sent west on railroad cars!

 Today, lost tribes of Stone Age Indians are remembered only through the numerous states, counties, cities, towns, and schools still bearing their names from Connecticut to Oregon.